morgangrubb/morgangrubb.github.com/_posts/2010-03-15-when-writing.markdown

 # Allows for easily chaining assignment of methods that use method_missing for assignment
 # such as attributes on ActiveRecord objects.
 #
-# Be sure to call super or shit won't work.
-#
-# It's just a sugared version of Jorge's idea.
-#
 # Usage:
 #
 # class Comment < ActiveRecord::Base